Read your latest personalised notifications

 Communicating about the ESC by way of social media is encouraged within embargo restrictions.
 The Twitter hashtag for ESC Congress is #ESCCongress.
-Follow ESC at @Escardio and @ESCardioNews
+Follow ESC at @Escardio, @ESCardioNews , @ESC_Journals , and @ESCAdvocacy

-By accepting a media registration for any ESC event, or accepting ESC embargoed materials, journalists acknowledge that the embargoed information is for their use in preparing media coverage and they will not distribute or publish the information while the embargo is in effect.
-Embargoed materials, as well as results and information related to sessions at any meeting or event organized by the ESC, are strictly confidential and cannot be disclosed in any manner or for any purpose prior to the lifting of the embargo by the ESC.
+By signing the ESC Embargo Form necessary for media registration or accreditation, or by accepting ESC embargoed materials, journalists acknowledge that the embargoed information is for their use in preparing media coverage and they will not distribute or publish the information while the embargo is in effect.
+Embargoed materials, as well as results and information related to sessions at any meeting or event organised by the ESC, are strictly confidential and cannot be disclosed in any manner or for any purpose prior to the lifting of the embargo by the ESC.
 The ESC Media and Embargo Policy also applies to news releases that include embargoed information scheduled for presentation at ESC Events.

 Breaking of an ESC embargo by any media outlet, press representative, member of staff or any third party or person acting on their behalf, is a contractual breach.
-The person/entity who released the information will be held accountable and will be subjected to penalties.
+The person/entity who released the information will be held accountable and may be subjected to penalties (see section D).

 To be eligible for press registration, press representatives must be directly involved in the creation of news content for media outlets and meet these categories: journalists/reporters, freelance journalists (upon presentation of letter of assignment), broadcast media (TV, radio), open newsletters, publicly available medical blogs.

-Journalists and media representatives can pre-register online or register on-site upon presentation of a valid press card (or appropriate letter of assignment) plus three recent published bylined articles.
+Journalists and media representatives can register online, upon presentation of a valid press card (or appropriate letter of assignment) plus three recently published by-lined articles.

 Press registration is not available to Industry or its public relations representatives or event management, nor to media outlet managers, marketing, sales or communication representatives, even if they have a valid press card.
 Please check the event registration pages to find alternative registration options.